fwenzel/fredericiana/site/_posts/2013-01-31-cruise-control-ux.md

 ---

-I'm [blogging at least once a week in 2013][challenge], on various topics.
+I'm [blogging about once a week in 2013][challenge], on various topics.
 This is my post for week 5 of 2013.
 (My intent readers may have noticed I missed week 4: I know, I owe you one.)

 [challenge]: /2013/01/07/writing-challenge-accepted/